cproctor/qualitative-coding/README.md

 go, you will start to have ideas about the meanings and organization of your codes.
 Use `memo` to capture these.

 Once you finish a round of coding, it's time to reorganize your codes.
-Use `codebook` to refresh the codebook based on new coding.
-Use `stats` to see the distribution of your codes.
-If you want to move codes into a tree, make these changes directly in the codebook's YAML.
-If you realize you have redundant codes, use `rename`.
+Edit `codebook.yaml`, grouping the flat list of codes into a hierarchy.
+Use `codes stats` to see the distribution of your codes.
+Use `codes rename` if you want to rename existing codes.

 After you finish coding, you may want to use your codes for analysis.
 Tools are provided for viewing statistics, cross-tabulation, and examples of codes,